Thanks for the memories, Ferrari's Alonso tells beaten Spain

-SPIELBERG Austria Ferrari's Fernando Alonso expressed surprise on Thursday at Spain's early exit from the World Cup but refused to criticise the players for their tame performance.
+SPIELBERG Austria Ferrari's Fernando Alonso expressed surprise on Thursday at Spain's early exit from the World Cup but refused to criticize the players for their tame performance.

 The double Formula One world champion, who is a keen Real Madrid supporter, instead thanked the outgoing world champions for the memories.